mishchief/Simple-CRUD-w-Express-MongoDB/README.md

 # Step 2 / Server and using express

-First we gotta install Express and include it in our dependencies `npm install express --save` Then create your server file. `touch server.js` Now let's put express in that file:
+First we got to install Express and include it in our dependencies `npm install express --save` Then create your server file. `touch server.js` Now let's put express in that file:

 ```
   const express = require('express');